Research-backed content is in demand. Here’s how to organize your references efficiently and save time.

 Even though no outside party is regulating my own blog, I use the same format to manage references for the same reasons we use this for the team at work: to stay organize, save time when reusing sources, and general CYA.

-How to set up your Reference Library
+Set up your Reference Library

 To set up your very own Reference Library, sign up for Airtable if you don’t already have an account.
 Please note that this guide shows how to set up this Reference Library specifically and does not cover some of the very basics of Airtable, like details of all the different field types.
 For that, I recommend Introduction to Airtable bases on from Airtable Support.